 Exhibition of Learning

 The purpose of Module 1 is to spark student wonderings about the ocean environment and the animals that live there.
-What makes this environment and the animals that live there special?
-Why should we care about protecting this environment and its inhabitants?
+What makes this environment and the animals special?
+Why should we care about protecting the ocean environment and its inhabitants?